Spencer-P-Brown/Train-Scheduler/README.md

 # Train-Scheduler

  This is a simple, single page web app to keep track of arrival and departure data for trains.
 The app uses Firebase to host data, and Moment.js to manipulate the data displaying the arrival time and how many minutes remain before the train arrives.
 The technologies use are Firebase, JavaScript, jQuery, Moment.js and is styled with Bootstrap.

+ ## Demo the app
+ You can play with this app [here](https://spencer-p-brown.github.io/Train-Scheduler/)